 At the moment, we’re not able to provide devices to people directly.

-However, the friendly local community organisations in our National Digital Inclusion Network may be able to help.
-If you’re an individual looking for help to access your own device or a device for a loved one, take a look at our map to find support near you.
+If you’re an individual looking for help to access digital, take a look at our map to find support near you.